fagan2888/tupu/README.md

 - Not parallelized, although that should be trivial
 - Not Cython, although most of the heavy load is already in C.
 - Only deals with points, not with lines/polygons
+- Currently only stores distance to closest city (although allowing more is trivial)
+- Currently does not compute number of points within a given distance (although allowing more is trivial)